 - Inferiority complex

-The Joint Hindu Family Business is a family business involves only the members of the family.
+The Joint Hindu Family Business is a family business that involves only the members of the family.

 Meaning: Joint Hindu Family Business is a different type of organization, which is found only in India.
 As the name suggests, it is the type of organization in which all the members of Hindu Undivided Family manage and control the business with the direction of the head of the family.
 It is not a Partnership.
 It is just like a Partnership where only the members of the family can take part.
 It is not even sole trading concern, but it is enlargement of sole trading concern in which continuity is guaranteed.
 The business is carried on from generation to generation.
 It comes into existence by the operation of Hindu law.
 It is the result of Hindu Undivided Family system followed in India.
 Wherever there is a Hindu Undivided Family, there is the scope of Joint Hindu Family Business.

 Membership: The membership of Joint Hindu Family Business is restricted only to members of the family.
-Members of the family are called ‘co-parceners’.
-Before 1956, female members of the family were not having equal rights with male members but the Hindu Succession Act, 1956, has its provisions for female members also.
-The business is controlled by the head of the family called as ‘Karta’.
+Members of the family are called ‘co-parceners.’
+Before 1956, female members of the family were not having equal rights with male members, but the Hindu Succession Act, 1956, has its provisions for female members also.
+The head of the family controls the business called ‘Karta.’
 Karta and co-parceners are usually male members.

-Management: The management of Joint Hindu Family Business is in the hands of the head of the family who is known as “Manager or Karta”.
-The Karta has to carry on the business with care, he has to protect the interest of the members, he cannot make secret profits.
+Management: The management of Joint Hindu Family Business is in the hands of the head of the family who is known as “Manager or Karta.”
+The Karta has to carry on the business with care; he has to protect the interest of the members; he cannot make secret profits.
 Karta has full authority and control over the financial aspects of the business.
-He is called “Custodian of Property”.
-He is fully responsible for business risk, his liability is unlimited.
-The liability of the co-parceners is limited.
+He is called “Custodian of Property.”
+He is fully responsible for business risk; his liability is unlimited.
+The responsibility of the co-parceners is limited.
 The co-parceners have to help Karta in doing the business.
 Any member is free to get separate from Joint Hindu Family Business.
 Generally, separation from the Joint Hindu Family is due to the disagreement with the Karta’s policies and programs.

 Types of Joint Hindu Family Business: There are two types of Joint Hindu Family Businesses.
 They are as follows:-